cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Fixed
 - JQ limitation workaround for large numbers
+- Dialog compatibility improvement by preventing dialog launching a subshell on some systems causing dialog not to run

 ## [7.1.6] - 2021-02-10
 - Update curl commands when file isnt downloaded correctly (to give correct return code)